-Subject: Exposure to COVID-19 Case at (SCHOOL)
+Subject: Exposure to COVID-19 Case at (PROGRAM)

-Dear (Individual's Name),
+Dear (Individual's Name) ,

 We are writing to update you on a recent development regarding the Coronavirus Disease 2019 (COVID-19).
-We have learned that a (SCHOOL) community member has been diagnosed with COVID-19.
-You were identified as a close contact of this individual.
+We have learned that a (PROGRAM) community member has been diagnosed with COVID-19.
+You or your child were identified as a close contact of this individual.

-You/your child should monitor your health starting now through (DATE of 14 days after last exposure to positive case, depending on which quarantine option your school uses).
+You/your child should monitor your health starting now through (DATE of 14 days after last exposure to positive case) .
 Symptoms of COVID-19 include fever (temperature greater than 100.4 degrees Fahrenheit), chills, cough, shortness of breath, fatigue, muscle/body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea.